 In a behavioral health crisis, you need information at your fingertips.
-Below you will find some quick information about mental health resources that are readily available.
+Below you will find some mental health resources that are available.

 If you are facing possible injury or a life-threatening emergency, call 911.

 Share all the information you can with your 911 operator.
 Tell the dispatcher that your loved one is having a mental health crisis and explain their mental health history and/or diagnosis.
 If the police who arrive aren’t aware that a mental health crisis is occurring, they cannot handle the situation appropriately.

 Most of our communities have Crisis Intervention Team (CIT) programs that train police officers to handle and respond safely to psychiatric crisis calls.
 Not every police officer is trained in a CIT program, but you should ask for a “CIT officer” wherever possible.

 Police are trained to maintain control and ensure safety.
 If you are worried about a police officer overreacting, the best way to ensure a safe outcome is to stay calm.
 When an officer arrives at your home, say “this is a mental health crisis.”
 Mention you can share any helpful information, then step out of the way.
 Yelling or getting too close to the officer is likely to make him feel out of control.
 You want the officer as calm as possible.
 Be aware that your loved one may be placed in handcuffs and transported in the back of a police car.
 This can be extremely upsetting to witness, so be prepared.

 Colorado Crisis and Support Line at 1-844-493-TALK(8255) or TEXT 38255, when you or someone you are concerned about is experiencing a mental health issue or emotional crisis.
 Available 24×7, for immediate crisis intervention, free counseling, support, and referrals.

 National Suicide Prevention Lifeline at 1-800-273-TALK(8255), when you or someone you are concerned about is considering suicide.